Royce-Geospatial-Consultants/rg-keycloakify-starter/README.md

 -   See if the app will compile with the fresh template.
 -   Compare diffs with `Template-1.tsx` until you have a working `Template.tsx` with the correct theme styling you want
 -   Remove `Template-1.tsx`

+## Unable to change theme in admin console

+If you are getting a 403 forbidden error when trying to select a new theme from within the Realm Settings -> Themes dropdowns, try deleting the themeing cache from within the keycloak instace and restarting:
+-   From the `/mnt/keycloak/keycloak-{version}` directory:
+    -   `sudo rm -rf data/tmp/kc-gzip-cache`
+    -   `sudo bin/kc.sh build`
+    -   `sudo systemctl restart keycloak`
+-   Log out and log back in to the admin console